 The opinions and assessments shared on Career Sidekick are our own.
 We may earn commissions from purchases made after visiting links on our site.

-A lot of job seekers ask me, “Should I pay someone to write my resume?” or “Should I use a resume writing service?”
+A lot of job seekers ask me, “Should I hire a resume writer?” or, “Are resume writing services worth it?”

 You want to know the pros and cons before you invest your hard-earned money, and I don’t blame you!

 I’ll also share the writing service that I recommend… and they also offer a free tool that you can use to measure the strength of your resume before paying anything.
 So make sure you read until the end.

 A resume writer gathers employment information from you (via phone call, online form, or email) and creates or updates your resume in preparation for your job search.
 The primary purpose of your resume is to get job interviews, and the professional writer designs your resume to do this.
 They may also offer additional services like cover letters and LinkedIn writing.

 The main benefits of hiring a resume writer are saving time, saving frustration and hassle, removing the guesswork from the writing process, and likely completing the document faster and better, so you can get more interviews in less time.